 I was inspired to write this post after spending a weekend in Sedona, Arizona with friends.

 It was a totally relaxing, fun, and stress-free few days.

 While there, I thought about how people always say, “…..but I’m not stressed.”
 You might not be; you might also totally be.

 Seriously, Sedona was filled with nothing but playing, laughing, exploring, and being.

 I have approximately 7,089 pictures like this.
 Looking at them over-and-over makes me so happy; calms the nervous system.

 Like any other signs and symptoms list, do be aware that this list of 23 stress symptoms could also be symptoms of something else.

 The reason I’m sharing them as such a compounded list is to show that stress can have far more effects on the body than most people think.
 And the reason this is so important for you is because stress can and does wreak havoc on the gut; it is also one of the prime reasons people are never able to fully heal.

-Identifying the symptoms is step one.
+Identifying and being present to the symptoms is step one.

 23 Stress Symptoms